endurodave/IntegrationTestFramework/README.md

 ### FlushTime Test
 The `FlushTime` tests how long the system takes to execute `Flush()` enforcing a runtime timing constraint.

 The production code within `LogData` was modified to add the `FlushTimeDelegate` member.
-All code modifications to support integration testing are wrapped in the conditional compile flag `IT_ENABLE`.
+All production code modifications to support integration testing are wrapped in the conditional compile flag `IT_ENABLE`.

 ```cpp
 class LogData